core-wg/uri-path-abbrev/draft-ietf-core-uri-path-abbrev.md

 (e.g. because the specification describing the interaction mandates support for the option in the server) it SHOULD fall back to sending the path explicitly if it receives an error indicating that the option was not understood (otherwise, it would have limited interoperability).
+As it is permissible for a server contacted with a a Non-confirmable message over UDP to not respond at all, clients that use the option in Non-confirmable messages and expect to fall back need to exert extra caution to cover all indications.

 There are four possible indications of the option not being supported: